PramodKumarYadav/PramodKumarYadav/README.md

 ## Hi there 👋

-I am Pramod and I am a test automation enthusiast!
-I love solving problems and building test automation frameworks.
+I am a test automation enthusiast!
+I love solving problems, learning new technologies and building test automation frameworks.
 I am currently working as a contractor at EPO.
 Apart from solving test automation problems at EPO:
 <!--
 **PramodKumarYadav/PramodKumarYadav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.